HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Anatomic Pathology Physicians.

 What do Anatomic Pathology Physicians do?

-Anatomic pathology physicians diagnose diseases by microscopically examining tissues, cells, and whole bodies to identify structural changes and abnormalities.
+Anatomic pathologists diagnose diseases by microscopically examining tissues, cells, and whole organs to identify structural changes and abnormalities.

 They perform surgical pathology on biopsy and resected tissue specimens, cytopathology on individual cells, and autopsy pathology to understand disease progression in deceased individuals.

-Their diagnoses are crucial for determining the specific disease, guiding treatment, and assessing the extent of disease, often informing personalized medicine approaches for patients.
+Their diagnoses are crucial for determining the specific disease, guiding treatment, and assessing disease extent, often informing personalized medicine approaches for patients.

 Evaluate tissues and cells: Pathologists use microscopes to examine cells and tissues from various parts of the body, looking for signs of disease.